startnine/startnine.github.io/_posts/2018-02-16-new-stuff-on-the-horizon.md

 </a>
 </div>

-Rather than reinventing the wheel, these modules take advantage of WPF's `ResourceDictionary` capabilities for skinning purposes, yielding incredible flexibility for skin artists while also ensuring module developers have a much smaller amount of work to do to facilitate skinning.
+Rather than reinventing the wheel, these modules take advantage of WPF’s `ResourceDictionary` capabilities for skinning purposes, yielding incredible flexibility for skin artists while also ensuring module developers have a much smaller amount of work to do to facilitate skinning.

-Related to our efforts to enhancing the codebase quality, the Start9 project, as a whole, on GitHub has been trisected - `Start9.Host`, `Start9.Api`, and `Start9.SkinDesigner`, corresponding to the projects' respective namespaces.
+Related to our efforts to enhancing the codebase quality, the Start9 project, as a whole, on GitHub has been trisected - `Start9.Host`, `Start9.Api`, and `Start9.SkinDesigner`, corresponding to the projects’ respective namespaces.
 This will make everything easier for everyone to manage everything, and to facilitate getting the `Start9.Api` onto NuGet.
-We've also decided to give each (planned) module its own repository - we'll inform you when new developments start related to new modules.
+We’ve also decided to give each (planned) module its own repository - we’ll inform you when new developments start related to new modules.

-On another note, We've started working on a Sticky Note application, entitled Sticky9, as a proof-of-concept of the Start9 API's uses outside of just modules:
+On another note, We’ve started working on a Sticky Note application, entitled Sticky9, as a proof-of-concept of the Start9 API’s uses outside of just modules:

 <div class="gallery">
 <a href="https://i.imgur.com/2Kjq4Wb.gif" data-size="608x416">